-- 3. Extraterritorial Plat Review: The Town of Concord will approach the Village of Sullivan and the Village of Summit staff and/or Plan Commission to establish a working relationship and better understand the Villages' interest in annexation and/or plat review.
+- 3. Extraterritorial Plat Review: The Town of Concord will approach the Village of Sulli-van and the Village of Sullivan staff and/or Plan Commission to establish a working relationship and better understand the Villages' interest in annexation and/or plat review.
 (See Map 12, Appendix A). - 4.
 Boundary Agreement: The Town of Concord may someday pursue the establishment of a boundary agreement with the Village of Sullivan, which would guide future development, plat review, and annexations in the Town.

-Other Strategies the Town May Consider to Resolve Potential Conflicts with Neighboring Communities neighboring communities, one regulatory route the Town of Concord might investigate is establishing cooperative boundary agreements under Section 66.0307 or general agreements under Section 66.0301.
+Other Strategies the Town May Consider to Resolve Potential Conflicts with Neighboring Communities neighboring communities, one regulatory route the Town of Concord might investigate is establishing cooperative boundary agreements under Section 66.0307or general agreements under Section 66.0301.
 Such agreements are formal contracts between municipalities.
 They may contain other provisions relating to joint land use planning, zoning, the provision of shared municipal services, road maintenance, easements, and revenue sharing.
-A 66.0307 cooperative boundary agreement must be at least 10 years in duration.
-New town, city, or village administrations cannot unilaterally dissolve or amend it without the consent of all the governments involved.
+A 66.0307 cooperative boundary agreement must be at least 10 years in du-ration and can last up to 20 years or more.
+New town, city, or village administrations cannot unilaterally dissolve or amend it without the consent of all the governments in-volved.
 Once a 66.0307 cooperative boundary agreement is in place, annexations can occur only as specified by the terms of the agreement.
 It is important to note, however, that a 66.0307 cooperative boundary agreement is rather complex.
 The agreement must specify the following: current land use, agreement duration, proposed boundary changes, conditions that may trigger future boundary changes, and a land use plan for the affected area with attention to public improvements and how public services will be provided to the affected area.
 In addition, the agreement must include proof of consistency with existing plans and ordinances and a rather detailed analysis of its environmental, economic, and social impacts.
 Alternatively, a 66.0301 General Agreement may address a variety of issues, including boundaries and annexation, but it has fewer procedural requirements and may last no more than 10 years.